-A.73.
-The AUC announced on 19 January 2001 that it had set up a new front based in Bogota, to be known as "the Capital Front".
+A.54 On 4 August 2000, the AUC announced the creation of a new front called Paez, of 600 men.
+The announcement was made in Valle del Cauca Department.
+The Paez Front was expected to join the Calima, the Pacifico, and the Farallones Fronts to form a Western bloc.
+[17fl] The AUC announced on 19 January 2001 that it had set up a new front based in Bogota, to be known as "the Capital Front".
 It is purportedly set up to cut off supplies from Bogota to the geurrilla forces.
 Police suspect it may follow the pattern of the AUC Metro Bloc based in Medellin.
 In Medellin, the bloc recruits from the criminal gangs (the sicario), running extortion rings, directing assassinations, and staging "actions" such as bus burnings.
 [18m]